Skip to content

 Note: Structured Concurrency is in preview (JEP 505).
 Enable with --enable-preview flag.

-Part VIII: Crafting Custom Exceptions
+Part VII: Crafting Custom Exceptions

 Why Create Your Own?